 - Later they poured the thin layer of juice on the mat by spreading it all over and left it to dry.

 - It was later covered with a sari to prevent it from dust.

 - So every day they kept on adding layers to it.

-- After four weeks a thick layer of golden cake of mamidi tandra is prepared.
+- After four weeks a thick layer of golden cake of mamidi tandra was prepared.

 Q4.
 What things are made in your house from ripe and unripe mangoes?

-Answer: At my house, with ripped mangoes they prepare mamidi tandra, milkshakes.
-With unripped mangoes they prepare pickles, chutneys.
+Answer: In my house, with riped mangoes they prepare mamidi tandra, milkshakes.
+With unriped mangoes they prepare pickles and chutneys.